 4. Your HVAC system is getting old

 Ask how long your HVAC system is anticipated to last, and your technician might not have an exact answer.

-It’s not usually worth spending the money to repair a system that’s at the end of its life, especially if it uses R22 refrigerant, as that’s being completely phased out by 2020, Carman said.
+It’s not usually worth spending the money to repair a system that’s on its last legs, especially if it uses R22 refrigerant, as that’s being completely phased out by 2020, Carman said.

 “That’s like trying to repair a tape deck instead of getting an iPod,” he said.
 “You have to think about whether you’re mending something that’s going to be obsolete, even in its repaired state.”